caozy1/ALC-MCFN/README.md

 Fusing three key feature types (global, local, logical) to enhance text understanding.

 Improving classification accuracy with a channel-adaptive enhancement module (MCA-CorNet).

-The model is designed to support archival openness auditing, helping classify archives into "open" or "delayed-release" categories efficiently.